30 of the Best Things To Do in Tokyo For an Unforgettable Experience in 2025

 Discover the fascinating world of sumo wrestling with our special and exciting tours!
 We offer the Grand Sumo Tournament...

-13. See Amazing Digital Art at teamLab Planets
+13. See Digital Art at teamLab Planets and teamLab Borderless

 Floating Flower Garden. teamLab Planets TOKYO © teamLab

-Art doesn’t get much more immersive than at teamLab Planets in Toyosu where you literally walk through the digital exhibitions and become part of them. teamLab Planets surprises visitors with various rooms full of colorful digital animations that move around the rooms, ambient sounds that fit the visual art, and even two rooms with water in them.
-People of all ages enjoy this special museum, and you can take pictures and videos everywhere so you can keep enjoying the experience even after you go home.
+Art doesn’t get much more immersive than at teamLab Planets in Toyosu and teamLab Borderless in Azubadai Hills, where you literally walk through the digital exhibitions and become part of them.
+Both of these unique museums captivate visitors with rooms filled with colorful digital animations that move dynamically across the space, complemented by ambient sounds that perfectly match the visual art.

 Purchase your tickets here: teamLab Planets Tokyo